 Consider that we have a Power BI report like the screenshot below;

 You can run SQL Profiler on Analysis Services, to capture all DAX queries sent to the database.
 Here are queries posted to the database for above report;

 Like the DirectQuery mode, Power BI Desktop will send a query for every single visualization to the database.
-However, because these queries run on an analytical engine, usually, you can expect faster result (this might be different depends on many factors).
+However, because these queries run on an analytical engine, usually, you can expect faster results (this might be different depending on many factors).

 Live Connection can work faster than DirectQuery in many scenarios.
 However, in every implementation, many factors affect the performance, and there are always exceptions.
 In general, because Live connection connects to an analytical engine, then calculations and analytical results come faster than a query from the database.

 Using live connection to SSAS tabular is usually faster because the data is stored in the memory of the machine that runs SSAS Tabular.
 However, depends on the network bandwidth, how calculations and model are implemented, it might change.

 Live Connection, however, is not as fast as Import Data.
 Import Data is the fastest possible option regarding performance in Power BI.
 A live connection is the second in the list, and DirectQuery is the last one, and the slowest one.

 Although the performance of the Live Connection is usually better than the DirectQuery, however, I highly recommend performance tuning of the SSAS Model.
 SSAS Model can perform fast if the server specification is at the right scale, the data model is designed well, and calculations are written a proper way.
 If any of the items mentioned above doesn’t apply, then the performance of SSAS server and the Live connection will decrease.

 Performance Tuning in Live Connection is a Must to do.